Last updated: June 20, 2026

 Food is the problem

-Apply for SNAP, ask if you qualify for expedited service, and call food pantries while the application is pending.
-The ASMOM SNAP guide explains the basics.
+Apply for SNAP, ask about expedited service, and call pantries while the application is pending.
+See ASMOM South Dakota SNAP.

 Housing is the problem